liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 In the following subsections, we'll cover these topics:

-- *Using advanced configuration files*
+- Using advanced configuration files

-- *Changing the API of a core service*
+- Changing the API of a core service

-- *Replacing core classes in portal-impl*
+- Replacing core classes in portal-impl

-Let's leanr to use advanced configuration files next.
+Let's learn to use advanced configuration files next.

 #### Using advanced configuration files

-Liferay uses several internal configuration files for it's own architecture; in addition, there are configuration files for the libraries and frameworks Liferay depends on, like Struts and Spring.
+Liferay uses several internal configuration files for its own architecture; in addition, there are configuration files for the libraries and frameworks Liferay depends on, like Struts and Spring.
 Configuration could be accomplished using fewer files with more properties in each, but maintenance and use is made easier